bijukgeorge86/netflix-gpt/README.md

 # Login Form

-# Sign Up For
+# Sign Up Form

-# Formik library for React Validation
+# Formik library for React Validation (Not Used)

+# useRef Hook

+# Setup Firebase and then run below command in project

+npm install firebase

+Before using firebase login please install the below command npm install -g firebase-tools

+then after setting up in firebase we have to use command below firebase login firebase init

+to deploy use command
+firebase deploy

+# Setup Redux store using Redux Toolkit